Florida Atlantic coach Carl Pelini's resignation on Wednesday was due to illegal drug use, according to the university.

 "I apologize for exercising poor judgment," Pelini's statement said.
 "My greatest concerns at this time are for my family, the dedicated FAU players and my staff.
 I am confident that Pat Chun and the University administration will continue to move the program forward."'

 ESPN reported that the two were at an event where marijuana was used.
-Pelini and Rekstis were also escorted from campus by police, though they were not arrested and Chun said that the issue was a human resources matter.
+Pelini and Rekstis were also escorted from campus by police, though they were not arrested and Chun said that the issue was an HR matter.
 Following the press conference on ESPN 106.3, Chun said that illegal drug use was prohibited in Pelini's contract and that once he told Pelini what he knew, Pelini offered his resignation.

 Pelini and Rekstis were taken away from the FAU football offices by police.
 No arrests were made. — Dieter Kurtenbach (@dkurtenbach) October 30, 2013